greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container.html.md

 > **Note** Before you perform this upgrade procedure, ensure that you have migrated your PL/Container package from your previous Greenplum Database installation to your new Greenplum Database installation.
 Refer to the [gppkg](../utility_guide/ref/gppkg.html) command for package installation and migration information.

-> **Note** You cannot upgrade to PL/Container 3 Beta.
-To install PL/Container 3 Beta, first save and then uninstall your existing PL/Container software.
-Then follow the instructions in [Install PL/Container](#install_pl_utility).

 To upgrade, perform the following procedure:

 1. Save the PL/Container configuration.
 For example, to save the configuration to a file named `plcontainer202-backup.xml` in the local directory: